 Online response rates of at least 70% at Otago

-To share the success of sixty Otago staff who obtained online student evaluation response rates of at least 70%, click here for a summary of the tools they used.
-A more detailed report includes scenarios in staff members' own words plus additional examples.
+To share the success of sixty Otago staff who obtained online student evaluation response rates of at least 70%, view the summary of the tools they used:

 Triangulate evaluation evidence